Michelle Murray has been playing guitar and composing songs

 for over 25 years.
 An accomplished lyricist, her songs combine

 the sounds of folk, country, and a touch of the blues.
+Several of Michelle’s songs have recently been signed to various publishers and libraries for Film and TV.

 Throughout her years of performing, Michelle has opened shows